ronakupadhyaya/SQL/day2/join/README.md

     </p></details>

-1. Write a query to get the first names and activity levels of all customers who don't have a membership type (i.e. membership type is null).
+1. Write a query to get the first name and activity level of the customer who doesn't have a membership type (i.e. membership type is null).

     <details><summary>
     Result